fbpx Skip to Content

 • Arroz Verde – fun green-colored rice that is easy and quick to make, and tastes great!

-• Black Beans or Refried Beans
+• Seasoned Black Beans or Refried Beans

 • Some fresh fruit, like mangos or watermelon.